 Barbados’ national Coat of Arms carries the motto ‘Pride and Industry.’

 It is a symbol of national strength, pride, and integrity, and was presented to the President of the Senate by herMajesty the Queen during a Royal Visit to Barbados.

 It was officially adopted in 1966, the same year Barbados declared its Independence from Britain.

 It symbolizes Barbados’ break from Britain’s colonial rule; the three trident prongs are said to represent the three principles of democracy.

 There are two raised dots to equal $5 on the top left-hand corner of the $5 bill to help the visually impaired identify the denomination.

-The back of the $5 note features an illustration of the 3Ws Oval, located at the University of the West Indies, Cave Hill Campus in Barbados, and is named in honour of cricket legends Sir Frank Worrell, Sir Everton Weekes, and Sir Clyde Walcott (hence the 3 ‘W’s’).
+The back of the $5 note features an illustration of the 3Ws Oval, located at the University of the West Indies, Cave Hill Campus in Barbados.
+It is named in honor of cricket legends Sir Frank Worrell, Sir Everton Weekes, and Sir Clyde Walcott (hence the 3 ‘W’s’).

 New Security Features